 - Is perfect for painted furniture makeovers.

-- And it’s out go to type of paint for furniture!
+- And it’s our go-to type of paint for furniture!

 But the name brand stuff can get pretty expensive!
-Plus you’re limited to the brands’ color lines instead of unlimited possibilities.
+Plus with brand name chalk paint, you’re limited to the brands’ color lines.

 You can turn latex paint (you know, the stuff you paint your walls with) into chalk paint.
 It’s super easy to do too!